 - Helps in keeping track of all outstanding and aged supplier payments by matching the cash received with cash paid during the period.

-A single disadvantage of cash receipts journal is that it only takes into account the cash basis of accountingCash Basis Of AccountingCash Basis Accounting is an accounting method in which all the company's revenues are accounted for only when there is an actual cash receipt, and all the expenses are recognized when they are paid.
+A single disadvantage of the cash receipts journal is that it only considers the cash basis of accountingCash Basis Of AccountingCash Basis Accounting is an accounting method in which all the company's revenues are accounted for only when there is an actual cash receipt, and all the expenses are recognized when they are paid.
 Small companies and individuals generally follow this accounting method..
-It doesn’t take into account the accrual basis of accounting which is the principal basis of doing double-entry bookkeeping and prudent accounting.
+It doesn’t consider the accrual basis of accounting which is the principal basis of doing double-entry bookkeeping and prudent accounting.

 Post Posting Checks